juanpalmtree/Case-Study-Analyzing-COVID-19-Data/README.md

 As a data analyst, I have used SQL to analyze data and answer various questions related to the Covid-19 pandemic.
+This is all fictional data that I have constructed

 ## Data questions:
 - :bar_chart: **How many confirmed cases** of Covid-19 have there been in a specific country?